 Aside from their versatility, one of the reasons chia seeds have a permanent spot on my pantry shelf is because of how very nutritious they are.
 They're a wonderful source of omega-3 fatty acids, fibre and plant-based protein, and their loaded with essential nutrients, among many other benefits.
 To read more on this check out my raspberry chia jam post.

 I've kept this recipe really simply - just chia seeds, a liquid of your choice and a little vanilla.
-You can add a sweetener if you like, but I find if you use good quality vanilla essence/powder it'll be sweet enough, particularly if you go on to add some deliciously sweet fruit to the mix.
+You can add a sweetener if you like, but I find if you use good quality vanilla essence/powder it'll be sweet enough, particularly if you go on to add fruit to the mix.
 Yum!

 Simple Chia Puddings